ksator/junos_monitoring_with_a_TIG_stack/README.md

 #### Grafana container

 Run this command to instanciate a Grafana container.
+The Grafana container will be connected to the network tig.
-It will load all dashboards json files from the directory [dashboards](dashboards) has dashboards json files.
+The container will load all dashboards json files from the directory [dashboards](dashboards)
-It will use the influxdb container as indicated in the [datasource.yaml](datasource.yaml) config file.
+The container will use the influxdb container as indicated in the [datasource.yaml](datasource.yaml) config file.

 ```
 $ docker run -d --name grafana \